toddcf/code-snippets/javascript/reserved-words/keywords/this.md

 car.driveFaster();
 ```

-This will result in a console log of `40`.
+This will result in a console logs of `I'm driving 30 m.p.h.` and `I'm driving 40 m.p.h.`.

 ### Example 2: Where `this` Points